reach-sh/reach-developer-portal/en/books/essentials/tutorials/wisdom-for-sale/index.md

 # Wisdom for Sale

-This tutorial introduces you to Reach DApp development and prepares you for more advanced Reach tutorials and projects.
-Primarily tasked-based, the tutorial also includes several information buttons that you can click to learn more.
-Be sure to complete [Quick Start](/en/books/essentials/quick-start/) and [Development Environment](/en/books/essentials/developer-environment/) before proceeding.

-# Overview

-During this tutorial, you will build [Wisdom for Sale](https://github.com/hagenhaus/wisdom-for-sale), an application that enables two participants, a seller and a buyer, to trade wisdom for currency via a smart contract running on a private Algorand, Ethereum, or Conflux consensus network residing in a Docker container on your computer.
+This tutorial shows you how to build a command-line version and a webapp version of [Wisdom for Sale](https://github.com/hagenhaus/wisdom-for-sale), an application that enables two participants, a seller and a buyer, to trade wisdom for tokens via a smart contract running on a private Algorand, Ethereum, or Conflux consensus network residing in a Docker container on your computer.
 Your DApp will create and fund two accounts, one for each participant.
 Then, it will enable the seller and buyer to make a deal.

-## Diagram
+# Learning Objectives

+These learning objectives describe what you will be able to do as a result of completing this tutorial.

+1. Define essential Reach terms.
+1. Build a simple Reach command-line DApp.
+1. Convert the command-line DApp into a vanilla Webapp.

+# Overview

 The following diagram represents the wisdom-for-sale deal: